Mulugeta972/DAB111_Final_Project/README.md

 <<<<<<< HEAD

-This project is the final submission for the **DAB111** course.
-It demonstrates our ability to collect, process, and store data in a **SQLite database**, and present it through a **Flask-based web application**.
-The project follows a clean and organized folder structure for easy collaboration and reproducibility.

 =======
 This project is the final submission for the **DAB111** course.
 It demonstrates our ability to collect, process, and store data in a **SQLite database**, and present it through a **Flask-based web application**.
 The project follows a clean and organized folder structure for easy collaboration and reproducibility.
 >>>>>>> 273426c36dd52cfa467082cc9df276bdd3446c7e